bloomberg/chromium.bb/CONTRIBUTING.md

 The lines of the commit message should have at most 76 characters, to cope with the way git log presents them.

-See [2] for a recommended reading on writing commit messages.
+See [notes on commit messages] for a recommended reading on writing commit messages.

 Your patches should also include a Signed-off-by line with your name and email address.
 If you're not the patch's original author, you should